-A review of tonight's "Masters of Sex" coming up just as soon as I quit the volleyball team...
+A review of tonight's "The Americans" coming up just as soon as I quit the volleyball team...

 It's Firewall & Iceberg time, with some more light-hearted "How I Met Your Mother" finale discussion (after some vitriol in yesterday's F&I video show), sandwiched in between some AMC talk, with a review of the disappointing "Turn" and some discussion of "The Walking Dead" season finale.
 Lots of good emails this week, in fact, so keep the questions coming!

 There's also now a complete archive of all the podcasts to date.

 So based on the number of comments and the social media stats, I'm guessing that most of you who care about the "How I Met Your Mother" finale have read my review of it from Monday night.
 That was, like a lot of episode reviews I do, written in a burst immediately after the show, and though my feelings haven't changed about the ending, there are a few points I feel I can better articulate with a few days' distance than I could at the time.
 So that's coming up, along with a fan-made alternate ending that's been floating around the interwebs since Monday, coming up just as soon as I've got three castle guys and a moat guy...

 There are certain characters on “Game of Thrones” who could probably have been played equally well by a few dozen actors across the UK and Europe.
 Then there are the ones who, because of certain traits given to them by author George R.R.
 Martin, needed a very specific combination of talent and physical appearance.
 Peter Dinklage as Tyrion Lannister is obviously one of those, and Gwendoline Christie as Brienne of Tarth is another.
 At an imposing 6’4”(*) with icy blonde hair and large blue eyes, Christie makes an impression, and is absolutely convincing as the stoic warrior who keeps beating up all the men who underestimate her.